Near Modjeska Canyon in Orange County, California — The American West (Pacific Coastal)

 Erected by California State Park Commission.
 (Marker Number 205.)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Death of the California Grizzly (approx. 2.7 miles away); Site of Carbondale (approx. 3 miles away); Silverado (approx. 3.6 miles away); The Serrano Adobe (approx. 5.7 miles away); Heritage Hill Historic Park Heritage Hill Historic Park (approx. 5.7 miles away); Loma Hanging Tree (approx. 7.3 miles away); Fossil (approx. 8 miles away).
+Death of the California Grizzly (approx. 2.7 miles away); Site of Carbondale (approx. 3 miles away); Silverado (approx. The Serrano Adobe (approx. 5.7 miles away); Heritage Hill Historic Park (approx. 5.7 miles away); a different marker also named Heritage Hill Historic Park (approx. 5.7 miles away); Loma Hanging Tree (approx. 7.3 miles away); Fossil (approx. 8 miles away).

 Regarding Modjeska's Home.
 This site is listed in the National Historic Landmark System (NHLS: 72000244), the National Register of Historic Places (NRIS: 72000244), and has been designated as a California Registered Historical Landmark.